barrybecker4/jhlabs/jhlabs/README.txt

 To build, go into the root jhlabs directory and type gradle.
-This will build everything and put the jar file in jhlabs/jhlabs/build/libs/jhlabs-1.0.x.jar You can them copy that to the applut libs directory if you need a new version.
+This will build everything and put the jar file in jhlabs/jhlabs/build/libs/jhlabs-1.0.x.jar You can then copy that to the applet libs directory if you need a new version.